Giving False Information to a Pawnbroker Criminal Defense Attorney to Fight your charge in South Florida

-What is a Giving False Information to a Pawnbroker Crime?
+What is a Giving False Information to a Pawnbroker Crime in Florida?

 The Florida Pawnbroking Act requires pawnbrokers to obtain a statement from any person attempting to pawn an item that the person owns the item, that the item is not stolen, that there are no liens or other encumbrances against the item and that person has a right to enter into the pawn transaction.

 Find the legal definition of theft on our theft page.

 CONSEQUENCES OF GIVING FALSE INFORMATION TO A PAWNBROKER IN FLORIDA